The digital shift has presented various challenges in hiring tech talent

 We were already in the midst of a digital shift before the pandemic hit.
 Businesses were focusing heavily on digitisation to service an increasingly demanding and technologically savvy audience.

 The spike in companies embarking on transformation projects led to a worldwide increase in demand for tech professionals.
 Extrapolate this to a scenario rife with travel restrictions, tightened immigration policies and limited company budgets – it’s understandable to see why this makes a potent recipe for a global tech talent crunch.

 Overcoming the tech talent shortage – What can businesses do?

 Technology is the lynchpin for many sectors However, its advancement can be severely hindered due to the struggle to find digital talent.
 Organisations must take a step back and redefine their approach to finding talent.

-Korn Ferry’s Tech Talent Crunch report found that by 2020, most countries would experience a deficit in highly skilled workers.
-There are however, exceptions to this rule.
-China, Malaysia, Mexico, Russia and the UK are expected to experience a surplus in talent required to feed the tech sector.
+China, Malaysia, Mexico and the UK are expected to experience a surplus in tech talent.
 India on the other hand, is expected to see a surplus of workers in the tech, media, and telecommunications (TMT) industries by 2030.

 For many organisations, recruiting experienced tech professionals from these locations is an opportunity to tap in a rich and varied talent pool.
 By looking beyond the traditional tech talent hubs where competition is high and employee acquisition costs even higher, businesses can expand their resources and fill in skills gaps.